keniasousa/keniasousa.github.io/about.md

 processes.
 So, I wrote my PhD thesis on bridging the gap between usability and business processes.

-In 2011 I became a mother and it made me a different person.
+In 2011, I became a mother and it made me a different person.
 I discovered a strength and desire to succeed more powerful than ever.
-Before my kids, success was about having fun, afterwards, it was a commitment.
+Before my kids, success was about having fun, after that, it was a commitment.
 I became more eager to learn new things and be a better version of myself each day.